ZhenJiang16/Homepage/_pages/about.md

 Welcome!
 I am a Postdoctoral Research Fellow in the Department of Chemistry, University of Pennsylvania.
 My current supervisor is Prof. Andrew M Rappe.
 I earned my Ph.D in Chemical and Biomolecular Engineersing from the University of Nebraska-Lincoln.
 My doctoral thesis is about firs-principles study of all-vanadium redox flow batteries under the supervise of Prof. Vitaly Alexandrov.
 I also obtained my master degree at Xiamen University, China, working with Prof. Wei Wu and Prof. Peifeng Su.
 My B.A. in Pharmacy is Nanjing University of Chinese Medicine, China.

+Generally speaking, I am interested and experienced on the design of energy storages, including redox flow batteries, lithium batteries, and fuel cells.

 A data-driven personal website
 ======
 Like many other Jekyll-based GitHub Pages templates, academicpages makes you separate the website's content from its form.
 The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.